AdaCore/spark2014/lrm/source/packages.rst

       ...
     end Q;

-    limited with X.PC;
-    package X
-    with
-       Abstract_State =>  A,    -- Declares an abstract state name A.
-       Initializes    => (A, B) -- Visible variable B is initialized -- during the elaboration of X.
-                                -- Abstract_State A is initialized during
-                                -- the elaboration of X and X.PC. is
-      ...
-      B : Integer;
-     --
-    end X;

-    private package X.PC
-    with
-       Abstract_State => (S with Part_Of => X.A)
-    is
-       ...
-    end X.PC;

     package Y
     with
-       Abstract_State => (A, B, (C with Volatile, Input)), Initializes    => A
+       Abstract_State => (A, B, (C with Volatile, Input_Only)),
+       Initializes    => A
     is                          -- Three abstract state names are declared A, B & C.
                                 -- A is initialized during the elaboration of Y.
-       ...                      -- C is designated as a volatile input and cannot appear -- in an initializes aspect.
+       ...                      -- C is designated as a volatile input only -- and cannot appear in an initializes aspect.
                                 -- B is not initialized.
     end Y;